lis0x90/rabbitmq-vhost-graph/README.md

 # rabbitmq-vhost-graph
-Simple utility that scans given RabbitMQ VHost and represent exchanges and queues as a graph
+A simple utility that scans a given RabbitMQ VHost and represents exchanges and queues as a graph.

 # Help